Royal Naval Cordite Factory, Holton Heath: Chaim Weizmann and acetone

 Production of Cordite required large volumes of the solvent acetone and this was in short supply.
 At the time, acetone was manufactured by destructive distillation of wood.
 Chaim Weizmann had developed a process of bacterial fermentation, using Clostridium acetobutylicum, in 1912 but it did not appear to have any commercial value.

 Weizmann was introduced to David Lloyd George, Minister of Munitions, and Winston Churchill in 1915 and was given facilities to develop the process.
 He used a laboratory at the Lister Institute in London and industrial plant at Nicholson's gin distillery in Bow (Three Mills) to perfect it.

 A full-scale acetone plant was set up at the RNCF using bacterial fermentation of grain.
 By 1917 there was a shortage of grain so horse chestnuts were used as an alternative source of starch.
-School children were asked by the Ministry of Munitions to collect horse chestnuts, and six huge storage silos were built to store them.
+School children were asked by the Ministry of Munitions to collect horse chestnuts, and six huge concrete storage silos were built to store them.
 A larger bacterial fermentation plant was also set up in Canada as they had more maize than the United Kingdom.

 After the end of World War I the bacterial fermentation plant was demolished but the silos were kept.
-In World War II the basements of RNCF silos were converted to air-raid shelters; the silos were filled with earth to provide protection.
-They survived beyond the closure of the Holton Heath site.
+In World War II the basements of RNCF silos were converted to air-raid shelters; and the silos were filled with earth to provide protection from any falling incendiary devices.
+Six of the silos survived beyond the closure of the Holton Heath site; and they are listed in the Scheduled Monument schedule issued by English Heritage, for the Royal Naval Cordite Factory at Holton Heath, on 25th June 2001.